Student bills:

 1. Decide how you’ll pay

-There are several options for paying your bills.
-Obviously, each one comes with its own pros and cons.
-We would recommend using a bill-splitting service or setting up a direct debit, but it depends on your needs.
+Each one comes with its own pros and cons, but we would recommend using a bill-splitting service (like a student bills package) or setting up a direct debit; it all depends on your specific needs.
 Below is a quick breakdown of your main choices:

 2. Set up individual bills if necessary